mbuotidem/mbuotidem.github.io/content/blog/grant-passwordless-access-aws-rds-via-iam/index.md

 ### Introduction
 Developers often find themselves needing direct database access.
 It might be to debug slow queries, check migrations, or push a last resort data fix.
 But granting secure, individualized, developer access without leaving long-term credentials lying around can quickly become an unmanageable operational burden.

 In this post, we'll replace native DB credentials with [IAM Database authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
 We'll also automate the entire lifecycle with Terraform, from DB creation to granting IAM-based database access to developers sourced from Okta.
 Once we're done, our devs can use their short-lived IAM credentials to connect.
+You can find the complete code for this solution on [GitHub](https://github.com/mbuotidem/passwordless-aws-rds-iam-okta-terraform).

 ### Prerequisites